rsksmart/devportal-1.0/tutorials/ethereum-devs/setup-truffle-oz.md

 Truffle Boxes can contain other helpful modules, such as Solidity smart contracts, libraries, front-end views, and more.

 In option 1, when we use `truffle init`, we used a special kind of truffle box.
-Check out other [boxes] (https://www.trufflesuite.com/boxes).

-Also we have some of them already configured for RSK, [check it out here](https://developers.rsk.co/tutorials/truffle-boxes/).
+We have some of them already configured for RSK, [check the RSK truffle boxes](/tools/truffle/boxes/).

 ## Install Open Zeppelin